byanko55/byanko55.github.io/README.md

-# This is deom site
+# This is demo site

 Visit the [original theme repo](https://github.com/byanko55/jekyll-theme-satellite)!
 Choose our ***satellite theme*** to build your wonderful blog.